1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 History of The 1878 Morgan Silver Dollar

 On February 28, 1878, Congress overrode President Rutherford B. Hayes’ veto to pass the Bland-Allison Act, which required the Treasury to purchase between two and four million dollars’ worth of silver bullion at market value each month.
-Production of the new Morgan dollar finally commenced on March 11, 1878, at 3:17 p.m. at the Philadelphia Mint, more than a week after the Act’s passage.
+Hayes vetoed the bill partly because he believed it overvalued silver coins by 8 to 10 percent and feared it would harm the nation’s ability to meet monetary contracts.

 The original dies produced at Philadelphia featured 8 tail feathers on the eagle, and these coins were struck for approximately two weeks with an estimated mintage of 750,000 to one million pieces.
+Critics were quick to mock the design — the Cincinnati Commercial noted the eagle resembled a “British grouse,” while the American Journal of Numismatics suggested the new dollar was the “crown of monstrosities” from the U.S. Mint.

 Within two weeks of production, Mint Director Linderman visited Philadelphia with changes, wanting to reduce the relief and change the tail feathers from 8 to 7, as earlier U.S. coins depicted the bald eagle with an odd number of tail feathers.

-Because preparation of new dollar dies for all mints would take several weeks, the Philadelphia Mint simply impressed the new 7 tail feather design over the older 8-tailed feather dies.
-This created the famous 7/8 tail feathers variety, which was struck for approximately 10 days to two weeks with an estimated mintage of around 500,000 coins.
+Because preparation of new dollar dies for all mints would take several weeks, the Philadelphia Mint simply impressed the new 7 tail feather design over the older 8-tailed feather dies, creating the famous 7/8 tail feathers variety.

-The final version featured 7 tail feathers with no traces of the original 8 feathers, and was divided into two types: the “Reverse of 1878” with a flat eagle breast and parallel top arrow feather, and the scarcer “Reverse of 1879” with a convex breast and slanted arrow feather.
+The final version featured 7 tail feathers with no traces of the original 8, and was divided into two types: the “Reverse of 1878” with a flat eagle breast and parallel top arrow feather, and the scarcer “Reverse of 1879” with a convex breast and slanted arrow feather.
+Dies were eventually sent to Carson City and San Francisco, arriving at both mints on April 16, 1878 — the first 100 Carson City pieces were struck on that same day.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List